richplastow/react-three-starter-minimal/README.md

 1. At GitHub, click the ‘+’ icon, and ‘New repository’
 2. Name it, describe it, tick ‘Add a README file’, choose MIT license
 3. Click ‘Create repository’
-4. Click the ‘Code’ button, ‘Local’ tab, ‘SHH’, and the copy icon
+4. Click the ‘Code’ button, ‘Local’ tab, ‘SSH’, and the copy icon
 5. In your Terminal, `cd` to wherever you work
 6. `git clone ` and paste something like ‘git@github.com:kim/my-app.git’
 7. `cd` into the new directory, eg `cd my-app`